A Closer Look at Prototype Classifier for Few-shot Image Classification: Theoretical Analysis of Prototype Classifier in Terms of Variance of Norm of Feature Vectors

 \section{Theoretical Analysis of Prototype Classifier in Terms of Variance of Norm of Feature Vectors}

-In this section, we first formulate our problem settings and point out the drawbacks of the current theoretical analysis on a prototype classifier.
-Next we provide our novel bound of a prototype classifier with the bound related to the variance of the norm of the feature vectors.
+In this section, we first formulate our problem settings and explain the recent theoretical analysis on a prototype classifier.
+Next we provide our novel bound for a prototype classifier with the bound related to the variance of the norm of the feature vectors.
 Finally, we list several methods that can improve the performance of a prototype classifier based on our bound.